jupyterhub/the-littlest-jupyterhub/docs/install/custom-server.rst

    .. code::

       export REQUESTS_CA_BUNDLE=</directory/with/your/ssl/certificates>
-      sudo npm config set cafile </directory/with/your/ssl/certificates>
+      sudo npm config set cafile=</directory/with/your/ssl/certificates>

 #.
 Make sure you have ``Python3``, ``curl`` and ``git``  installed.
 On latest Ubuntu you can get all of these with: